Did you have the advantage of being offered life insurance through your employer?

-Quick Guide to Life Insurance Through Your Employer
+Quick Guide to Life Insurance Through Work

-- What’s Wrong With Employer Provided Life Insurance?
+- What’s Wrong With Employer-Provided Life Insurance?

 - Examining the Costs

-- Coverage Amount – How Much do You Need?
+- Coverage Amount – How Much Do You Need?

 - Portability – Can You Take it With You?

-- What About the Lil’ Lady?
+- What About Your Spouse?

 - What’s the Best Solution?

 Well, there’s nothing wrong with it per se.
-But, there are number of things you might not have considered when entertaining these types of employer life insurance plans.
+But, there are a number of things you might not have considered when entertaining these types of employer life insurance plans.